BIMSBbioinfo/VoltRon/README.md

 yum install opencv-devel
 ```

+## Dependencies

+VoltRon incorporates `RBioformats` package to import images from `ome.tiff` files, which requires [Java JDK](https://www.oracle.com/java/technologies/downloads/?er=221886) to be available in your system:

+See [https://cran.r-project.org/web/packages/rJava](https://cran.r-project.org/web/packages/rJava) below for more information.

 ## Docker Hub

 You can also run VoltRon from a container already available in [Docker Hub](https://hub.docker.com/repository/docker/amanukyan1385/rstudio-voltron/general).
 The docker image is based on the [Rocker Project](https://rocker-project.org/) and can be run from the terminal like below: